When You Love Them Both

 The loving thing to do – acknowledge the truth

 One of the most loving things you can do is to face the truth about the abuse and help others do the same.
-Keeping the abuse hidden or denying it, because you care about the abuser or depend on them, hurts everyone.
+Keeping the abuse hidden or denying it, because you care about the person abusing or depend on them, hurts everyone.
 Standing by the truth isn’t easy; it takes a lot of courage – but it is crucial in stopping the abuse.
 Asserting the truth can be very tough, especially when the people you care about choose denial as their way of coping.
 If you can, find allies (friends, other family members, professionals) who share your beliefs and who can help you feel that you are not alone.

 How your love can help them both